AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 I joined a local ISP's hotspot and copied their captive portal (html, css, images, js), I will be copying the SSID of their wifi hotspot as well.
 I edited the login form slightly, to POST to a php script that will save the login credentials to a file in csv format and redirects the user back to the login page afterwards.

 At this point I realised Raspbian doesn't come with php installed.
+Make sure you have php7.0-fpm installed by running `apt-get install php7.0-fpm`.

 Make sure to set the permissions to 777 for the file you're writing to, otherwise you might lose some time figuring out why nothing is happening when running the script.